 She has a BS from Cornell University in Natural Resources with a focus on Sustainable Agriculture Education and her Master’s degree from Tufts’ Friedman School of Nutrition Science and Policy, in Agriculture, Food and the Environment.
 From past work with farmers, gardeners, consumers, and growing food of her own, she is passionate about connecting people to good food.

-Tim brings more than 25 years of fundraising and communications experience, along with a food service background, to the job.
+Tim brings nearly 30 years of fundraising and communications experience, along with a food service background, to the job.
 He worked for 16 years in the food service industry, from ice cream parlors to fine dining, and for six years in sales and marketing, with the world’s largest Macintosh computer show, MacWorld Expo.
 After years of working in the private sector, Tim chose to dedicate his efforts to nonprofit development.
 Before coming to Community Servings in 1999, Tim served for two years as the Director of Development for the Boston Salvation Army and for three years at the United Way of Dutchess County, NY.
-Tim has long been a passionate supporter of HIV/AIDS and hunger-relief causes, volunteering for a number of organizations and participating in the AIDS LifeCycle from 2009 – present, and the Harbor to the Bay bike ride from 2003 – present.
+Tim has long been a passionate supporter of HIV/AIDS and hunger-relief causes, volunteering for a number of organizations and participating in the AIDS LifeCycle from 2009 – 2017, and the Harbor to the Bay bike ride from 2003 – present.
 He received a BA in English and Economics from UMASS Boston.